Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Corporate water footprint

 The corporate water footprint is a metric that measures the total volume of freshwater used by a company, considering both direct consumption in its operations and indirect consumption throughout its supply chain.
-In a context of increasing global water scarcity, the water footprint has become a key sustainability indicator.
-It helps organisations identify risks, design efficiency strategies, enhance their reputation, and comply with environmental reporting frameworks and regulations.
+In a context of growing water scarcity, it has become a key sustainability indicator: it helps organisations identify risks, design efficiency strategies, strengthen their reputation and comply with environmental reporting frameworks.

-This concept, initially developed by the Water Footprint Network, has evolved to integrate into international standards such as ISO 14046:2014, which defines the requirements for water footprint assessment in products, processes, and organisations.
+The concept was initially developed by the Water Footprint Network and has since been integrated into international standards such as ISO 14046:2014, which sets the requirements for assessing the water footprint of products, processes and organisations.

 Definition